sonicv6/euphonica/README.md

 ## Features
 - Responsive GTK4 LibAdwaita UI for most MPD features, from basic things like playback controls, queue reordering and ReplayGain to things like output control, crossfade and MixRamp configuration
-- Built-in, customisable spectrum visualiser, reading from MPD FIFO or system PipeWire.
+- Built-in, customisable spectrum visualiser, reading from MPD FIFO or system PipeWire
+- Automatic accent colours based on album art (optional)
 - Rate albums (requires MPD 0.24+)
 - Audio quality indicators (lossy, lossless, hi-res, DSD) for individual songs as well as albums & detailed format printout
 - Browse your library by album, artist and folders with multiselection support